d3n7/GPT-4-Unlimited-Tools/README.md

 # GPT-4-With-Plugins
-Custom Plugins for GPT-4 (easy web app interface)
+Custom Plugins and connection to the command line for GPT-4 (easy web app interface)

 This unlocks the ability for GPT-4 to interact with the internet, APIs, python scripts, and any applications that you could with a CLI.
 Basically it's open source, flexible, plugins for GPT-4.